Notes on the Geography of The West Bank: Hebron

-Here, in the haram or sanctuary, is Hebron's Eiffel Tower, Big Ben, and White House.
+Here is the haram or sanctuary, Hebron's Eiffel Tower, Big Ben, and White House.
 It stands over caves reputed to hold Abraham and Sarah, Jacob and Leah, and Isaac and Rebecca.
 The purchase of these caves is described in Genesis 23, where a bargaining session takes place in a style repeated thousands of times daily in the Muslim world today.

 The walls of the sanctuary are built of immense blocks from Herod's time (nobody in the Holy Land since Herod's time has worked with such blocks).
 Access is subject to complex rules imposed in 1992, when a settler from the nearby Israeli settlement of Kiryat Arba opened fire on Muslim worshippers at Friday prayers.

 The Old City grew up around the haram and stretches primarily to its west.
 The main path through it is called in Arabic qusseba, or windpipe, a term whose Arabic name has been corrupted in English as Casbah and taken to mean Old City.
 Hebronites refer to this neighborhood as the Qantara,, or arches; for them, Qusseba refers only to the main street.
 The camera here is at Ein el Askar, the policeman's spring, which is at the western end of the windpipe.
 Canvas has been stretched overhead to make a shady roof; below, cheap plastic goods are offered along with traditional ones.

 Much of the market or suq is architecturally rough, especially at points like this one, where Jewish settlements overhang Palestinian shops.
 Their owners try to carry on as usual.